sanchitpathak7/Kubernetes/podtopodcomm.md

 15:45:52.306851 IP 10.20.127.150 > 10.20.225.119: ICMP echo reply, id 32, seq 2, length 64
 ```

-#### Traffic Flow via Calico
-The key thing is to remember is how Calico programs the chain.
-All traffic to the pod go through the chain (cali-tw-<cali**>).
-All traffic from the pod go through the chain (cali-fw-<cali**>).
-The core principle of calico networking is IP routing, and each container or virtual machine is assigned a workload-endpoint (wl).

-The message sent from ConA to ConB is received by wl-A of nodeA, and is forwarded to nodeB after passing through various iptables rules according to the routing rules on nodeA.

-Nodes exchange routing information through the BGP protocol.
-Each node runs a soft routing software bird and is set as a BGP Speaker to exchange routing information with other nodes through the BGP protocol.

 ```
 # watch -d iptables -L cali-fw-cali97e50e215bd -vn
 Every 2.0s: iptables -L cali-fw-cali97e50e215bd -vn                                                                                   Fri Jul 22 15:42:13 2022